 Personal data about organizers were sent to embassies when protests targeted their countries.
 Cuba, Angola, Venezuela, Israel or Russia‘s representative offices received such data.

-An internal investigation showed that Lisbon shared data to foreign embassies since 2012.
+An internal investigation showed that Lisbon shared data with foreign embassies since 2012.
 Organizers of 180 protests saw their personal data shared with foreign countries.

-In 2011, duties of managing protests were transferred from the government to municipalities.
+In 2011, the duties of managing protests were transferred from the government to municipalities.

 Lisbon shared personal data and violated GDPR provisions